svilav/polygon_generator/README.md

 * The algorithm starts with the random point, then creates the polygon by sampling points on a circles centered at the point.
 * Randon variance is added by random angles between sequential points and random radii from the centre to each point.
 * Additional verifications are performed to ensure simple polygons and no collinearity between adjacent vertex.
 Points are in clockwise order.
-In most cases, first point will be middle left one.
+In most cases, first point will be somwhere in the mid-left.
 * Images are generated with random nubmer of the following distortions:

 1. GaussianBlur(sigma=(0.0, 4.0)),